Staff

 (510) 528-8550 x105

 Barbara was introduced to Bay Nature magazine 20 years ago when her mother became a subscriber.
-She joins us with a wide range of development experience working at a number of local nonprofits, including grant writing for the Amah Mutsun Land Trust as well as event planning and major donor stewardship at Save Mount Diablo.
-Barbara is also the current Board President for Albany Music Fund.
-She previously worked as a portrait and event photographer.
-An Oakland native, Barbara has spent most of her life enjoying the natural and urban landscapes of the Bay Area but has also traveled widely and lived abroad.
-In her free time, you might find her salsa dancing, hiking with her teens, or playing in a samba band.
-She’s excited to get to know all of you in the Bay Nature community!
+She joins us with a wide range of development experience working at local nonprofits, including the Amah Mutsun Land Trust, Save Mount Diablo and Beyond Differences.
+Barbara also served as board president for the Albany Music Fund.
+An Oakland native, she’s spent most of her life enjoying the natural and urban landscapes of the Bay Area but has also traveled and lived abroad.
+In her free time, you might find her salsa dancing, hiking with her daughters, or drumming in a samba-reggae band.

 sheila@baynature.org